 The first question impugns the assertion that all imports are created equal.
-The lion's share of related studies implicitly assume that intermediates sourced from every foreign location is more expensive and of better quality than their domestic counterparts.
+The lion's share of related studies implicitly assume that intermediates sourced from each foreign location is of a higher quality than their domestic counterparts.
 This may not be the case.
 Firstly, lower tariffs and transportation costs could make it possible for imported inputs to be cheaper than domestic inputs.
 In this scenario, holding input quality fixed, the optimal decision of a firm is to import larger quantities of inputs from abroad, even though there would be no discernible change in final good quality.
-Secondly, imported inputs may not necessarily be of a higher quality than domestic ones.
-Based on the standard model, importing inputs from underdeveloped regions would generate a marked reduction in product quality.
-Both cases undermine the link between product quality and the unweighted measure of imported intermediates; underscoring the need to consider import sources more carefully.4
+Secondly, it is possible for imported inputs to be of a lower quality than domestic ones.
+A corollary of the standard quality upgrading model is that importing inputs from underdeveloped regions would generate a marked reduction in product quality.
+Both cases undermine the link between product quality and the unweighted measure of imported intermediates; underscoring the need to consider import sources more carefully.

 The second question examines the link between import sourcing and export success.
 Since earlier studies aggregate imports across all countries, they are ill-equipped to address this issue entirely.
 If there is a link between import sources and exports, one may need to modify the traditional quality upgrading argument.
 It could be that firms establish distributional connections, learn market conditions, and pay a fixed cost of entry when they import from a particular destination.
-In so doing, they increase the likelihood of them exporting to the respective destination in the future.5 This provides another motivation for firms to manipulate final good quality.
-That is, firms take advantage of cost complementarities to provide goods commensurate with destinations features.
-Therefore, lower-quality inputs (assumed to be sourced from low-income countries) would be used in the production of goods exported to poorer destinations (the converse is true for high-income countries) and in proportional volumes.
+In so doing, they experience a trade cost-reducing effect, increasing the likelihood that they export to the respective destination in the future.